Hi, I'm Martin

 DNB

 DNB is the largest bank in the Nordics.
-At DNB, I work as the lead iOS developer, building the mobile banking apps for iOS and iPadOS.
-I'm responsible for setting the technical vision and ensuring alignment across the app developers.
-I've helped scale the codebase from a greenfield project into a large monorepo of multiple apps, organized into modular, domain-specific package.
+At DNB, I worked as the lead iOS developer, building the mobile banking apps for iOS and iPadOS.
+I was responsible for setting the technical vision and ensuring alignment across the app developers.
+I helped scale the codebase from a greenfield project into a large monorepo of multiple apps, organized into modular, domain-specific package.
 It's a modern codebase built using SwiftUI and the latest Swift concurrency features.

 DNB Mobile App